< Back to Tech Corner

 What Is Inter-VLAN Routing?

 VLANs are used to segment Layer 2 networks.
-Hosts from one VLAN cannot communicate with hosts in another VLAN unless a router or a Layer 3 switch provides routing services.
+Hosts from one VLAN cannot communicate with hosts in another VLAN unless a router or a Layer 3 switch provides routing services (inter-VLAN routing on a Layer 3 switch).

 Inter-VLAN routing is the technology for communicating network traffic from one VLAN to another VLAN.